Bicentenary Early Career Research Fellowships

 When applying, you should also outline existing or potential future collaborators, internal or external to the University, who will contribute to your research, training and career development during the Fellowship.

-Your academic sponsor needs to submit a supporting statement articulating a clear vision for how this Fellowship award will support you in developing your research maturity leading to the next step of securing significant external funding such as prestigious individual Fellowships or interdisciplinary team funding awards.
+If you are selected to progress to stage two, your academic sponsor needs to submit a supporting statement articulating a clear vision for how this Fellowship award will support you in developing your research maturity leading to the next step of securing significant external funding such as prestigious individual Fellowships or interdisciplinary team funding awards.

 Funding

-At this stage, you don't need to contact Research Services to calculate the full economic cost of the application.
+You do not need to contact Research Services to calculate the full economic cost of the application.

-Instead, please provide approximate cost estimates that are necessary for you to carry out the project.
+At stage two, you will be asked to provide approximate cost estimates that are necessary for you to carry out the project.
 It is recommended to seek advice from your academic sponsor to ensure these estimates are as accurate as possible.

 You don't need to request the full £30k allowance for each year of the fellowship.
 The cost estimates that you include should be justified based on your research needs.